 I made extensive use of bots to ease up management.
 I even created my own bot!
 Created an open source wiki and programmed bots to share relevant extracts on specific triggers.
 Set rate limit on messages, blocked certain file types and more.

 I made plenty of good friends here, from all over the world, did collaborations with other groups.
-Including with a Russian gaming server, even though I dislike video games and don’t speak Russian.
+Including with a Russian gaming server, even though I dislike video games and don’t speak Russian, neither they spoke English properly, other than just one.
+I played video games with them and even defeated them 2-3 times.

 As I learned more about internet privacy and security, notice the No Script extension in first screenshot, I decided to leave the group and pass admin role to one of the member.